romado33/chatbot/README.md

    $ streamlit run streamlit_app.py
    ```

+3. Provide your OpenAI API key by one of these methods:

+   - Set an `OPENAI_API_KEY` environment variable.
+   - Add an `OPENAI_API_KEY` entry to `.streamlit/secrets.toml`.
+   - Enter the key manually when the app prompts for it.

 ### Conversation history

 Chat messages are stored in a local SQLite database (`chat_history.db`).
 Use the sidebar controls to reset the conversation or export the history as a JSON file.